opentofu/tofu-ls/.github/CONTRIBUTING.md

 Registry index.

-This repository also does **not** include the source code for some other parts of the OpenTofu.
+This repository also does **not** include the source code for some other parts of OpenTofu.
 If you have feedback about them (including bug reports) please do feel free to [open a GitHub issue in the core repository](https://github.com/opentofu/opentofu/issues/new/choose).

-## Writing code for OpenTofu
+## Writing code for OpenTofu-ls

 Eager to get started on coding?
 Here's the short version: